By DeVry University

 Yet another way EIS students are offered flexibility in their academic pursuits: DeVry’s Undecided Option***.
 Students taking this flexible academic route will choose a learning path after earning 30 academic credits.
 It’s basically a chance to get their feet wet while gaining knowledge they’ll need whatever degree they ultimately decide to pursue.

 *The Portable IoT Kit is a required expense and is not complimentary.

-**As part of this program, one complimentary laptop is provided to students enrolled in the Associate of Information Technology and Networking, Bachelor’s of Information Technology and Networking, Bachelor’s of Software Development, Bachelor’s of Electronics Engineering Technology/Engineering Technology — Electronics and Bachelor’s of Computer Information Systems.
+**As part of this program, one complimentary laptop is provided to students enrolled in the Associate in Information Technology and Networking, Associate in Engineering Technology, Associate in Network Systems Administration, Bachelor’s in Information Technology and Networking, Bachelor’s in Software Development, Bachelor’s in Engineering Technology, Bachelor’s in Network and Communications Management and Bachelor’s in Computer Information Systems.
 The laptop is issued during the student’s second session.
 Certain restrictions apply.